 - Drink more water.

 - Choose items with more vegetables and less meat.
 Try unfamiliar vegetables, fruits or grains.
 You may discover a new favorite.

 - Eat a salad for one meal each day.
 Watch out for salad dressings.
 High-fat dressings include cream-based sauces, butter, and sour cream.
 Some restaurant salads are covered in a dressing that may contain up to 1,000 calories!
 Ask for your dressing on the side and then use it sparingly ~ 2 tablespoons is usually enough.
-Be sparing in your use of fatty salad toppings like croutons, cheese and bacon bits.
+Be sparing in your use of salad toppings like croutons, cheese and bacon bits.